Marching season is quickly approaching!

 - The 7:00 start time means the time that they’re on the football field ready to practice.
 They wear casual clothes, athletic shoes, and have their instruments, lyres, and music.
 As the fall progresses, outdoor night practices can get chilly so make sure your band student is dressed accordingly.

 - One Saturday each year, the band is bussed to Evanston to march on Northwestern University’s (NU) field along with dozens of other high school bands as well as the NU collegiate band.
 It’s a beautiful sight to see all of the various band colors march onto the field and listen to hundreds of band students play in unison.
 If you’d like to attend this game, you’ll have the opportunity to purchase tickets.
 Band members get in free.
-This year, the NU Band Day is scheduled for Saturday, September 8th.
 More details will be sent our way from Mr. Thompson as the date approaches.

 - The regular marching band season concludes with the spirited Band-O-Rama concert that’s held indoors in the PAC.
-This year, it’s scheduled for Tuesday 10/16 at 7:00.
 Band-O-Rama is the best of both worlds in that parents can watch their uniformed kids perform the lively marching band tunes and wacky band dance up close and personal yet in the comfort of the school auditorium.
 Flags are twirling, drums are banging, and horns are blaring in celebration of yet another fun and successful marching band season.

 Please share this piece with any new band parents you might know!